2011 UCLA Bruins baseball team: Rankings

+^ Collegiate Baseball ranked 40 teams in their preseason poll, but will only rank 30 teams weekly during the season. † NCBWA ranked 35 teams in their preseason poll, but will only rank 30 teams weekly during the season.

 UCLA Bruins in the 2011 MLB draft

-The following members of the UCLA Bruins baseball program were drafted in the 2011 Major League Baseball Draft.
+The following members of the UCLA Bruins baseball program were drafted in the 2011 Major League Baseball draft.
 Gerrit Cole is the first Bruin to be picked #1 overall in the MLB First-Year Player Draft.